-	Medicaid originally set up this program to help the elderly who were residing in nursing homes to make the transition back to their own homes.
+Medicaid originally set up this program to help those elderly adults, who were residing in nursing homes, to make the transition back to their own homes.

-Medicaid now supports individual states with the funding to build a new “Money Follows The Person” programs in their state, or to change a program they already have in their state into a “Money Follows The Person” program.
+Medicaid now supports individual states with the funding to build a new “Money Follows The Person” programs, or to transform a program they already have in their state, into a “Money Follows The Person” program.

-The program will fund all the necessary medical equipment for participants to be able to transition safely back to their homes.
+The program will fund all the necessary medical equipment for participants which enables them to transition safely back to their homes.

-What’s the procedure for obtaining DME coverage with Medicaid, state waivers and HBSC programs ?
+What’s the procedure for obtaining DME coverage with Medicaid, state waivers and HCBS programs ?

 – the doctor, or therapist, has to provide a medical justification letter, stating it is medically necessary